open-quantum-safe/oqs-demos/curl/README.md

-This directory contains a Dockerfile that builds curl with the [OQS OpenSSL 1.1.1 fork](https://github.com/open-quantum-safe/openssl), which allows curl to negotiate quantum-safe keys and use quantum-safe authentication in TLS 1.3.
+This directory contains a Dockerfile that builds `curl` using OpenSSL v3 using the [OQS provider](https://github.com/open-quantum-safe/oqs-provider), which allows `curl` to negotiate quantum-safe keys and use quantum-safe authentication in TLS 1.3.

 ## Quick start